joeytwiddle/significant-white-space/README.md

 Any indented code blocks "detected" will be wrapped in curlies.
 But the indent chars for detection are determined from the _first_ indented line found in the file.
 Any later non-matching indents will be ignored and preserved (e.g. spaces in a Tab-indented file, or 2-spaces in a 4-space indented file).

 Semicolon injection appends a ; to any non-empty line that is not part of an indent block.
+Therefore it will inject incorrectly into single-line blocks such as:

+    if (condition) { action(); };

-Blank lines containing only indentation/whitespace will be ignored and preserved; so will not affect curly wrapping.
+Blank lines containing only indentation/whitespace are ignored and preserved, so they do not affect curly wrapping.